tiy-lv-python-2016-02/freds-list-final/README.md

-# Fred's List Social Auth
+# Fred's List Final

 ## Description
+This is the last time we will be playing with Fred's list this semester.
 Using django-all-auth implement at least 2 different social authentication options in addition to the username/password option.

 ## Normal Mode